-Video and photographic documentation will be made of the processes and artworks created during the residency, which will become part of the residency’s archive and be used for promotion in future exhibition opportunities, such as museums, fairs, and exhibitions.
+Video and photography records of the processes carried out during the residency will be made, which will be part of the residency’s archive and used for promotion in future exhibition instances, such as museums, fairs, and exhibitions.

-The residency will be promoted through social media, the residency’s website, and press releases to showcase the work of the participating artists.
+The residency will be published on social networks, the Residencia Epecuén website, and in press releases to showcase the work of the participating artists.

-The works created in each edition contribute to and form part of the residency’s archive.
-This archive is used for the presentation, dissemination, and promotion of the project in the context of exhibition opportunities provided by museums, fairs, and cultural entities.
+The works carried out in each edition integrate and make up the residence’s archive.
+This archive is used for presentation, dissemination, and promotion of the project within the framework of exhibition venues such as museums, fairs, and cultural entities.

-The residency includes occupational hazard insurance for participating artists.
+The residency includes workplace accident insurance for participants.

 Site specific exercises